-- Get updates from Gov.uk & FCO travel advice.
+- Get updates from Gov.uk & FCDO travel advice.

 - Ensure you have travel insurance in place & understand claim restrictions.

 - Get GP advice if you are concerned about any pre-existing medical condition.

 - Make informed choices.

 UK universities will be adapting how they deliver education this Autumn and the same will true of other universities across the world.
 What we may well see is a mixture of online and face to face learning, with not everything requiring students to be on a campus.
 It’s also possible that more students will decide to take a gap year and seek out further work, training, and travel opportunities.

 The latter may not be possible until late 2020 or into 2021 but travel will still be one of the most valuable things you could do in terms of personal development and feeling better prepared for university or work life on your return.
 Our member organisations will currently have reduced services but most will still be able to discuss ideas with you and we know some students have already provisionally booked programs, whether that be snow sports over winter or conservation volunteering next spring.

 Perhaps a good use of some of your time now is to think about what Sept 2020-Sept 2021 might look for you.
 What is really important to you?
 What are your ambitions for learning, work, travel etc?
 How flexible can you be?
 Could you travel and study?
 Can you work and study?
 What sort of programs might help you fulfil an ambition?
 What life skills could you learn?
 What research can you do now to prepare and be ready to act, when the opportunity comes.